TCP-Lab/handbook/CONTRIBUTING.md

 If you like the handbook, drop a star!
 It really helps with my mental health.

-Remember to be nice, and follow CMA-Lab's [Code of Conduct](https://github.com/CMA-Lab/.github/blob/main/CODE_OF_CONDUCT.md).
+Remember to be nice, and follow the [Code of Conduct](/CODE_OF_CONDUCT.md).
 We want to build a nice community around the Handbook.
 Keep that in mind!

 > **In contrast with other pages, this guide is meant to be read top-to-bottom, so no index for you!**